EtienneMaire37/HorizonOS-v5/README.md

 ## License

-HorizonOS is licensed under the MIT License.
+HorizonOS is licensed under the GNU GPLv3 License.
 See the `LICENSE` file for more details.